 And so we'll get into that in detail today, too.

-And and by the way, it was pretty clear with Justice Alito's statement.
+And by the way, it was pretty clear with Justice Alito's statement, separate those votes that came in later.

 Now one has to ask the question of the integrity of the people.

-The vote, considering the hostile Trump comments of the lieutenant governor, the governor, the Secretary of State in charge of voting in the state of Pennsylvania.
+Did they really separate the state, the vote, considering the hostile Trump comments of the lieutenant governor, the governor, the Secretary of State in charge of voting in the state of Pennsylvania?

 It's unbelievable.

-Um this fight, by the way, is being looked at with the American people.
+This fight, by the way, is being looked at with the American people.

 Top Republicans now are backing the president completely, even Mitch McConnell, other Republicans.

-These are razor thin Margins we're all talking about here.
+These are razor-thin margins we're all talking about here.

-Um, and you know, we've gone over the laws repeatedly.
+And, you know, we've gone over the laws repeatedly.

-All the states in question have have it in their statutory guidelines that partisan observers get to watch the vote counting from beginning to end.
+All the states in question have it in their statutory guidelines that partisan observers get to watch the vote counting from beginning to end.

 That includes absentee ballots.